 First, the traditional literal medieval view – “The harrowing of hell”

 In the middle ages the view popularised in artwork in many forms – church altarpieces, illuminated manuscripts, and other media – was that Christ actually went on a ‘out of body’ journey to the underworld during the three days his body was in the tomb.
 It was often connected with Ephesians 4:8 “Wherefore he saith, When he ascended up on high, he led captivity captive, and gave gifts unto men.”

 Second – a partially literal and partially figurative modern Protestant explanation:

 Some scholars now views the passage as figurative, meaning that Christ – through Noah’s words – preached to those who in Peter’s time were spirits in the prison of hell.
 An example of this approach can be found in Wayne Grudem’s essay: Christ Preaching Through Noah: 1 Peter 3:19-20 in the Light of Dominant Themes in Jewish Literature (1987)

-Grudem, after a careful examination of the text, arrives at answers A1. and B1. in the above questions.
+Grudem, after a careful examination of the text, arrives at answers A1 – literal souls, and B2 – figurative preaching, in the above questions.
 But this is problematic in that it requires a belief in immortal souls.